 34. Regular privacy checks

-Therefore it is a wise move to always check and adjust the in-app privacy settings and tailor them to your specific needs in order to safeguard yourself from unwanted hacking or compromised personal information.
+Thus, it’s wise to always check and adjust the in-app privacy settings.
+Tailor them to your specific needs to safeguard yourself from unwanted hacking.